 If hiring someone isn’t possible, consider tapping into internal talent.

 Start by offering accessible, engaging training to your employees.
 Online course providers are a relatively low-cost way of doing this.

 GoSkills has a Project Management basics course with lessons that are only 5-7 minutes long.
 This means employees can fit spurts of training into their day-to-day and don’t have to worry about scheduling conflicts.

 HR can track progress and test courses using the GoSkills LMS, and single out promising employees for an advanced course, such as the PMP certification training.

-Managers should give their employees small stakes projects so they can put when they’ve learnt into practice.
+Managers should give their employees small-stakes projects so they can put what they’ve learnt into practice.
 This experience can help them acquire the hours they need to earn a CAPM or PMP certification.

 Project Management is never just about one person.
 Developing these skills across your teams will result in efficiently executed projects, better bottom lines, and saved time.

 You may not be able to control the skills people come in with, but you sure can control the skills they learn once they’re on your team.